 It came with 12 complete Linzer cookies (12 tops and 12 bottoms), a jar of fresh, home-made jam, and a spoon to spread it, a small shaker bottle of powdered sugar, and instructions easy enough for a preschooler to follow.

 Once you get your pediatrician’s approval to feed solids to your infant, it’s not difficult to make baby purees.
 With the right tools (and during the baby’s 30-minute nap) you can make fresh and healthy baby food for your little one.
 Not to mention it saves so much money, and you know that your little one is eating the freshest and healthiest food.
+Here are my steps on how to make baby food and what kind of foods to start with.

 A food processor or blender, a saucepan, and a spoon